Step 1 - What is the wavelength of your source?

 Step 10 - Which mechanical configuration for the base is best for you?

 There are three base configurations for our photomultipliers, although not all of these are available on all types.
-The options for any pmt are listed in the specifications section of our photomultiplier brochure.
+The options for any PMT are listed in the specifications section of our photomultiplier brochure.
 Select the base option that best suits your requirements, noting that:

 In the hardpin base, the pins exit directly from the glass envelope to match a mating socket.
 These photomultipliers have the shortest length.